 - 4.1.
-Section 38 (6) of the Planning & Compulsory Purchase Act 2004 requires that, when making a determination on development proposals, the determination shall be made in accordance with the Development Plan unless material considerations indicate otherwise. - 4.2.
-Since the appeal proposals were determined at planning committee, the planning policy situation has evolved with the Joint Core Strategy (JCS) having now been adopted by all three local authorities (Cheltenham, Tewkesbury and Gloucester). - 4.3.
-As such, the Development Plan for Cheltenham now includes the Joint Core Strategy (December 2017) and the remaining saved policies of the Cheltenham Borough Local Plan (CBLP) (2006). - 4.4.
-Other relevant material considerations include: - National Planning Policy Framework (NPPF) - National Planning Practice Guidance (PPG) - Pre -submission Cheltenham Plan and its evidence base including: - Economy Background Paper (January 2018) - 4.5.
+Section 38 (6) of the Planning & Compulsory Purchase Act 2004 requires that, when making a determination on development proposals, the decision shall be made in accordance with the Development Plan unless material considerations indicate otherwise. - 4.2.
+The Joint Core Strategy (JCS) has now been adopted by all three local authorities (Cheltenham, Tewkesbury and Gloucester). - 4.3.
+Since its adoption in December 2017, the JCS Authorities are taking forward a review of the Plan, as directed by the examination Inspector in her final report.
+An 'Issues and Options' consultation for the JCS review took place between November 2018 and January 2019.
+In respect of economic development, the consultation reaffirmed the JCS employment strategy to deliver land and jobs in close proximity to the M5 corridor and noted that this supported the Strategic Economic Plan (SEP) prepared by the Local Enterprise Partnership (LEP).
+It also continues to note that the JCS requires the delivery of 192 hectares of employment land, both in main urban areas and as part of some strategic allocations. - 4.4.
+As such, the Development Plan for Cheltenham now includes the Joint Core Strategy (December 2017) and the remaining saved policies of the Cheltenham Borough Local Plan (CBLP) (2006).
+The emerging Cheltenham Plan is still in its infancy and was only submitted for examination in October 2018. - 4.5.
+Other relevant material considerations include: - National Planning Policy Framework (NPPF) - National Planning Practice Guidance (PPG) - 4.6.
 The full policy framework is set out in the accompanying Statement of Common Ground.
 However, key policies of relevance to this appeal are listed below as follows:

-Joint Core Strategy
+Joint Core Strategy, adopted December 2017